 There are many building envelope anomalies that can generate significant heat and air conditioning loss, which causes your energy dollars to be wasted in a not-so-tight home.

-My infrared camera allows me to perform a comprehensive energy efficiency inspection within your home by locating and pin-pointing those areas where unconditioned air is infiltrating into your living areas.
+My infrared camera allows me to perform a comprehensive energy efficiency inspection within your home by locating, pin-pointing and mapping those areas where conditioned air is escaping from your living areas.
 Most air infiltrations are located at wall penetrations (such as windows, doors, vents, etc), and at transition areas of fully insulated walls, ceilings and floors.
 My thermal scan will identify the smallest of insulation breaches and fissures within the concealed cavities of your walls and ceilings.
 I will literally show you where you are wasting your precious energy resources and your hard earned dollars.
 My IR camera enables me to point out exactly where your costly energy dollars are being lost.
 I will then assist you in determining how to properly insulate those breached areas with minimum damage to your surfaces, so you can get the most out of your heating and cooling systems for many years to come.

 No access to the top side of this ceiling, but infrared detects missing insulation

 An infrared inspection detects a radiator conducting heat to the exterior.

 During a Re-hab, infrared imaging detects missing insulation above ceiling